 We are open to recommendations from faculty and staff regarding employers they would like us to contact.
 Your submissions assist our office in making these employer outreach efforts, which benefits our students.
-If you are aware of an employer who has an open position or who could be a good outreach contact our assistant director, Karl Aldrich, at 314-977-2327 or firstname.lastname@example.org.
+If you are aware of an employer who has an open position or who could be a good outreach contact our employer relations consultant, Laura Schrubb, at 314-977-2949 or firstname.lastname@example.org.

 Connecting Employers to the Classroom

 We can connect you with employers who can come and speak with your students about their opportunities for internships/co-op and full-time jobs.
-Employers can inform students on the reality of the work they may be doing with their major or inform them of the job search skills they will need.
-Please contact Karl Aldrich, assistant director, at 314-977-2327 or email@example.com.
+Employers can inform students about the realities of the work they may be doing with their major or inform them of the job search skills they will need.
+Please contact Laura Schrubb, employer relations consultant, at 314-977-2949 or email@example.com.

 Request a Classroom Presentation from Career Services

 Career Services staff are available to conduct classroom presentations on a variety of career-related topics.

 Request a career services presentation by contacting 314-977-2828 or firstname.lastname@example.org.

 Faculty Guidelines to Legal and Ethical Standards in Student Hiring

 As a faculty member, you might play a direct role in the employment process for new graduates both through your interactions with students and with employers.
 In complement with the SLU career services staff, you influence both the students seeking employment as well as employers seeking talent.
 On occasion, your desire and willingness to help students in their job/internship search could result in unanticipated illegal and/or unethical actions.

 The National Association for Colleges and Employers (NACE) has developed ethical standards for faculty assisting students in the job search.